solomonsunday/weatherConditionNodeJs/README.md

-Weather App Designed bhy NodeJs
+Weather App Designed by NodeJs